Linglestown, Pennsylvania: Koons Park

 Koons Park is a popular park for children during the summer.
 It features three basketball courts, two volleyball courts, four tennis courts, three softball fields, three baseball diamonds, a football field and three pavilions, a concession stand and a playground.
+The pavilions provide several amenities, including charcoal grills, seating ranging from 64-112 people, electricity, water fountains, and are within close range of restrooms.
 In addition, Koons has restrooms and paved parking.
 It also has a pool which requires a membership to enter.
 It is a 33 acre park in the heart of Linglestown.

 During the summer, Koons features a July 4 fireworks display.
 This is sponsored by the Linglestown Fire Company and has been for the last decade.
 This usually takes place on a weekend around the holiday.
 This event attracts well over 2,000 people to the park.

-Schools

-At Linglestown Middle and Linglestown Elementary Schools, there is a track, two separate playgrounds, a football field and a lot of open grass field where lacrosse and soccer teams from all age groups practice and play.
+Infrastructure

+Emergency services

+The Linglestown Fire Company originated in Linglestown, Pennsylvania in the year 1934.
+The company concentrates on serving the northern portion of Lower Paxton Township.
+The company is an advanced fleet and is run entirely by volunteers.